-You’re stitching a project that’s larger than the scroll frame you’re using, and you’re worried the pretty embellishments will get damaged (or will damage the fabric) when you start rolling up the stitched area?
+You’re stitching a large project on a scroll frame, and you’re worried the pretty embellishments will get damaged (or will damage the fabric) when you start rolling up the stitched area?

 Fear no more – here’s a way to protect your work as you carry on stitching.